oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_wallet.html.markdown

 This data source provides details about a specific Autonomous Database Wallet resource in Oracle Cloud Infrastructure Database service.

-Creates and downloads a wallet for the specified Autonomous Database.
+Creates and downloads a wallet for the specified Autonomous AI Database.

 ## Example Usage